rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### EuroToken extension

-The structure inherited from TrustChain serves us quite well as it conforms quite well to the block-DAG design we require.
+The structure inherited from TrustChain conforms quite well to the block-DAG design we want to implement.
 However, neither the Python, nor the Kotlin implementation includes any logic for running a currency.
 Before TrustChain can be used for EuroToken, it needs to be expanded to allow for value tracking and transfer.

-TrustChain is quite open for expansion.
+TrustChain is fairly open for extension.
 It allows users to define their own block-types as well as validation logic for these blocks.
-TrustChain will make sure blocks are valid as a chain, by enforcing typical block invariants like hash correctness and signature validity.
+TrustChain will make sure the blocks are a valid chain by enforcing basic block invariants like hash correctness and signature validity.
 TrustChain makes use of IPv8 for its communication and exposes an API to create and sign blocks to other peers.
-TrustChain will then handle the process of sending the blocks over the IPv8 network.
+TrustChain will then handle the process of sending the blocks to the receiver over the IPv8 network.

 In order to create the EuroToken logic we defined a number of TrustChain block types to achieve our goals.
 In order to conform to the scalability requirements